nextleap-project/countermitm/source/claimchains.rst

 - ClaimChains heads are transferred using email headers.

-This version is currently being implementated at https://github.com/nextleap-project/muacryptcc
+This version is currently being implemented at https://github.com/nextleap-project/muacryptcc